genohm/slims-api/templates/slims-vaadin-template/howToUseThisTemplate.md

 	- (required) Name of the class
 	- (optional) The whole class, for instance different data provider implementation.
 The data provider interacts with the SLIMS datamodel via for instance the `Dao<Content>` and `ContentRecordQueries` API classes.

 ## Document your plugin
 * Fill in the [readme.md](readme.md) file

 ## Build your plugin
-* Execute the fatjar command in the plugin root folder, for example:
+* Execute the fatjar command in the repository root folder, for example:
 ```
 ./gradlew plugin:demo:slims-vaadin-demo:fatjar
 ```